jncraton/architecture-cpsc2420/lectures/03-data-representation.md

 Unicode
 -------

-- 7 bits can represent all characters used in English
+- 7 bits can represent all characters in basic English
 - It is insufficient to handle other languages and uses (such as emojis)
 - The Unicode standard is able to handle these characters